ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 Be careful with the nomenclature.
 There are **"hierarchical linear models"** (HLMs) or **“multilevel models”** out there, but while all HLMs are mixed models, **not all mixed models are hierarchical**.
 That's because you can have **crossed (or partially crossed) random factors** that do not represent levels in a hierarchy.

 Think for instance about our study where you monitor dragons (subject) across different mountain ranges (context) and imagine that we collect **multiple observations per dragon** (we give it the test multiple times - risking **pseudoreplication**).
-Since our dragons can fly it's easy to imagine that **we might observe the same dragon across different mountain ranges**, but also that we might not see all the dragons visiting all of the mountain ranges.
+Since our dragons can fly, it's easy to imagine that **we might observe the same dragon across different mountain ranges**, but also that we might not see all the dragons visiting all of the mountain ranges.
 Therefore, we can potentially observe every dragon in every mountain range (**crossed**) or at least observe some dragons across some of the mountain ranges (**partially crossed**).
 We would then fit the identity of the dragon and mountain range as (partially) crossed random effects.

 <a name="nested"></a>
 #### Nested random effects

-If this sounds confusing, not to worry - `lme4` handles partially and fully crossed factors well, they don't have to be hierarchical or “multilevel” by design.
-However, **the same model specification can be used to represent both (partially) crossed or nested factors**, so you can't use the model's specification to tell you what's going on with the random factors, you have to look at the structure of the factors in the data.
-To make things easier for yourself code your data properly and **avoid implicit nesting**.
+If this sounds confusing, not to worry - `lme4` handles partially and fully crossed factors well.
+They don't have to be hierarchical or “multilevel” by design.
+However, **the same model specification can be used to represent both (partially) crossed or nested factors** so you can't use the model's specification to tell you what's going on with the random factors: you have to look at the structure of the factors in the data.
+To make things easier for yourself, code your data properly and **avoid implicit nesting**.
 Not sure what implicit nesting is?
 Read on.

 <a name="implicit"></a>
 #### Implicit *vs*. explicit nesting